 Master-planned roadway MC-600 (Leeland Road) will require significant impacts to the primary management area, wetlands, and potentially rare, threatened, and endangered species in order to construct within its current planned alignment.
-In an effort to protect viewsheds and landscape/woodland buffers along the roadway and minimize impacts to sensitive environmental features, the applicant is evaluating appropriate frontage improvements for the construction of a two-lane roadway, subject to approval by the Prince George's County Department of Permitting, Inspections and Enforcement and the Prince George's County Department of Public Works and Transportation.
-No direct vehicular access is proposed from the National Capital Business Park to Leeland Road.
+In an effort to protect viewsheds and landscape/woodland buffers along the roadway and minimize impacts to sensitive environmental features, the applicant is evaluating appropriate frontage improvements for the construction of a two-lane roadway, subject to approval by DPIE and DPW&T. No direct vehicular access is proposed from the National Capital Business Park to Leeland Road.
 Thus, upon completion of this planned development, the Oak Grove Road/Leeland Road corridor will retain its character as a prominent scenic roadway in the County.
 It should also be noted that portions of the future Leeland/Oak Grove Road roadway will be relocated, pursuant to master plan requirements.
 At the time of approval of these portions of the relocated roadway, it will be appropriate to discern what, if any, portion of the new roadway would need to be buffered by any scenic roadway easements.
 As mentioned previously, the site contains significant green areas surrounding the perimeter of the project that will remain substantially intact with this development.
 Said green area will serve to protect viewsheds to and from the site.
+The subject application remains in conformance with this standard.